agstamy/GettingAndCleaningData/CourseProject/README.md

 The purpose of the project is to prepare tidy data from data collected from the accelerometers from the Samsung Galaxy S smartphone.
 To perform this operation an R script called **run_analysis.R** created.
-* The script uses as workdir the folder **courseproject3** which containts:
+* The script uses as workdir the folder **CourseProject** which containts:
 * The unziped data contents of the folder UCI HAR Dataset downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
-	* Data to be used for the analysis
+        * The folders **test** & **train** with the data of the analysis
-	* README.txt describing the downloaded Data Set
+	* **README.txt** describing the downloaded Data Set
+        * The **features.txt** and the **features_info.txt** decribing the variables and the measures of each subject activity
 * The R Script **run_analysis.R**
 * This file **README.md**
 * The **codebook.md** with the description of the **finalResult.txt**
-	* The **features_info.txt** decribing the variables and the measures of each subject activity
 * The Tidy Data Set txt file : **finalResult.txt**

-# Detailed description of the steps nd actions in run_analysis.R to create the Tidy Data Set
+# Detailed description of the steps and actions in run_analysis.R to create the Tidy Data Set

 1. Uses **read.table** to load Test & Train X & Y Data from the respective files into seperates R Data Frames (DF) : **myTestDf_X, myTestDf_Y,myTrainDf_X,myTrainDf_Y**
 2. Merges Test & Train  X data together into a new DF: **myDf_X**